jupierce/oc-update-design-ideas/maintenance.md

 They set `MachineSet.spec.versionManagement.pausedUntil=true`.
 The assisted update process will stop.
 The administrator can resume the update the next day by setting `pausedUpdate=false`.

+## Canary Update on Standalone
+A canary upgrade allows an administrator to test workloads on a new version of the platform without committing to it.
+Canary updates, here, are limited to worker nodes (control-plane updates affect all masters).

+With the features described in this design, canary upgrades can be achieved in several ways.
+One straightforward method will be described.

+*Control Plane Setup*
+The administrator has recently updated their control-plane.
+Their control-plane updates are controlled using a maintenance window configured in `ClusterVersion`.
+The cluster is outside of a maintenance window when the administrator decides to perform the canary testing.

+*Main MachineSet Setup*
+The cluster has one MachineSet for worker nodes (machine-set-a), machines of which are currently one version behind the control-plane.
+To ensure they have control over when a new release is rolled out to workers, the administrator has the `MachineSet` configured with `versionManagement.pausedUntil=true`.

+*Canary MachineSEt Setup*
+The administrator creates a new `MachineSet` (machine-set-b).
+They configure the `release` field to point to the release payload currently associated with the control-plane.

+*Process*
+The administrator scales up `machine-set-b`.
+The `release` value in this `MachineSet` match the current release of the control-plane, so the version of software running on the newly created nodes matches the control-plane.

+The administrator then cordons nodes associated with `machine-set-a` so that they cannot accept new workloads.

+Next, the administrator drains one or more of the existing nodes from `machine-set-a`.
+This should force workloads off of `machine-set-a` and on to `machine-set-b`.

+As drained workloads are rescheduled onto the canary nodes, the functionality of the workloads running on the canary nodes should be tested.

+*Rollback*
+If testing fails, the administrator can uncordon nodes from `machine-set-a` and delete `machine-set-b`.
+This will drain the canary nodes and return the workloads to workers running the previous version of the platform.

+*Adoption*
+The administrator may choose to delete `machine-set-a` and keep workloads on the new nodes of `machine-set-b`.
+However, if they prefer, the administrator can change the release field on `machine-set-a` to match the new release.
+They can then trigger an assisted update of `machine-set-a`.
+The already cordoned/drained nodes should quickly be replaced.
+The administrator may then delete `machine-set-b`. `machine-set-b` nodes will be drained and the workloads will migrated back to the now up-to-date `machine-set-a` nodes.